-Council regularly reviews its Policies for applicability, effectiveness, and consistency with relevant legislation, Council resolutions, and other Council documents in accordance with the Policy Framework.

-A risk for Council is that policies should be current and up-to-date.
-Section 198 of the Local Government Regulation 2012 requires that Council reviews its procurement policy annually.

-- 3.5 Delegated Authority Implications - 3.6 Financial Implications

-Initial data to date shows that local suppliers' pricing is competitive, and that Council is not incurring large premiums associated with the 'Local Preference' objective.

-The 'Local Preference' objective will grow jobs, support and develop local industry, and grow the local economy.
+- 3.3 Policy Implications Council regularly reviews its Policies for applicability, effectiveness, and consistency with relevant legislation, Council resolutions, and other Council documents in accordance with the Policy Framework. - 3.6 Financial Implications Initial data to date shows that local suppliers' pricing is competitive, and that Council is not incurring large premiums associated with the 'Local Preference' objective. - 3.7 Economic Benefit Implications The 'Local Preference' objective will grow jobs, support and develop local industry, and grow the local economy.

-- 3.8 Environmental Implications

-Nil identified

-- 3.9 Social Implications ⊠ Nil identified

-- 3.10 Human Rights Implications

-⋈ Nil identified

-Director Finance & Corporate Services and Manager Governance & Executive Services have been consulted in the preparation of this report.
+- 3.10 Human Rights Implications  🖄 Nil identified - 3.11 Consultation / Communication Director Finance & Corporate Services and Manager Governance & Executive Services have been consulted in the preparation of this report.